Kellojo/Offline-Docs/README.md

 - Support infinite folder nesting (currently only supports folders on the root level)
 - Switch to async fs functions and process pages in parallel
 - Switch to a css preprocessor like SASS/LESS
-- Add a search function (?)
-    - Highlight search terms in results
 - Init script